 “ It’s extremely moving to see a line of people down the street waiting for your arrival.
 The food is quite extraordinary - stuff I hanker for when I go to the supermarket.
 Really exceptional fish and extraordinary cuts of meat. ”

 “ There’s no reason for children to be starving or going hungry with the amount of surplus food that’s out there. ”, Children with Voices in Hackney

 We surveyed 2,006 working parents in London to understand the impact of rising food prices and the ongoing cost-of-living crisis.

 We found 1 in 4 working parents have, on multiple occasions, struggled to afford to feed their children in the last year.
 That’s the equivalent of over 276,000 working mums or dads across London.

 14% of respondents said they have had to turn to a food support service, such as a food bank or pantry for the first time in the last year.
 That’s around 172,900 working parents and could mean around 474 new people have sought help from a foodbank every day in the capital.

 We also found over 1 in 10 working families had up to £20 a week – that’s just £2.85 a day to spend on breakfast, lunch and dinner.
 This means across London 135,000 people have the same

 The survey was carried out between 29th September and 6th October and was answered by 2006 working parents with children under the age of 16 and is a representative survey.

 “There is no reason for children to be going hungry with the amount of surplus food that’s out there”

-81p in every £1 is spent directly on our mission to rescue and deliver surplus food for people in need.
-We run a huge logistics operation spanning four warehouses, one kitchen, one green scheme and hundreds of vans.
-Over 800 amazing volunteers work tirelessly 6 days a week to fight hunger and food waste, which keeps the running of Felix as efficient as possible.
+We run a huge logistics operation spanning four warehouses, one kitchen, one green scheme and 42 vans.
+Thousands of amazing volunteers work tirelessly 6 days a week to fight hunger and food waste, which keeps the running of Felix as efficient as possible.
+79p in every £1 is spent directly on our mission to rescue and deliver surplus food for people in need.